jrkerns/pylinac/README.rst

 * `Continuous & One-Time Directory Analysis <http://pylinac.readthedocs.org/en/stable/watcher.html>`_ -
    True, one-time "set it and forget it" service that analyzes any file that enters the folder.
 Files with keywords and certain file types are analyzed automatically.
+You can also specify "source" folders to pull new files from (e.g. a Varian shared drive holding Trajectory logs or QA images).

    * **Easy: Use filenames to specify analysis types** - Just rename the file to contain a keyword (which are customizable) and move it to the directory!